 Mathematics can be thought of as a game where you start with some objects (say, sets), some axioms on the objects (typically, ZFC), and use a calculus of logical deductions (such as classical logic) to prove things.
 To mechanize this game in a proof assistant, one would either use a proof-search or tactic system, and check subject reduction.
 However, mechanized mathematics is done differently from classical mathematics, and we first investigate whether building new foundations is justifiable.

 Gödel's second incompleteness theorem states that any formal system, that can express elementary arithmetic, cannot prove its own consistency, assuming à priori that the system is consistent.
 It doesn't destroy the platonic view of mathematics as such, but does destroy the view that there is only one correct foundation for mathematics.
-Further, one would argue that it is precisely this result that makes mathematics exciting: we can keep rewriting foundations to better suit our abstract intutions, and build higher abstractions, without worrying about whether there is "one true foundation".
+Further, one would argue that it is precisely this result that makes mathematics exciting: we can keep rewriting foundations to better suit our abstract intuitions, and build higher abstractions, without worrying about whether there is "one true foundation".

 Departing from ZFC foundations